wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The ossec.conf file is the main configuration file on the Wazuh manager and it also plays an important role on the agents.
-Learn more about it and check out an example here.
+  :description: The ossec.conf file is the main configuration file on the Wazuh manager and also important on the agents.
+Learn more about syscheck settings with configuration examples here.

 .. _reference_ossec_syscheck: